Pan-Pankracy/Pan-Pankracy/README.md

 - 👋 Hi, I’m @Pan-Pankracy
-- 👀 I’m interested in Quality Assurance, Test Automation and programming.
+- 👀 I’m interested in Quality Assurance, Test Automation and Programming.
 - 🌱 I’m currently learning programming in Javascript and Python as well as automating test scripts in Playwright.
 - 💞️ I’m looking to collaborate on test automation projects.
 - 📫 How to reach me : christian.grzeszczuk@outlook.com